-When set to 6-channel configuration, Line In is replaced by Rear Speaker Out.
-Mic is Speaker Out.
-The Line in replaced by Center/Subwoofer Speaker Out.
+When set to 6-channel configuration.
+Line In is replaced by Rear Speaker Out.
+Mic is replaced by Center/ Subwoofer Speaker Out.
 Line in and Mic functions do not exist.

-In the software utility, double click the "AC97 Audio configuration" icon the window tray on the right bottom.
+In the software utility, double click the "AC97 Audio configuration" icon from the window tray on the right bottom.